TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/Spike_Analysis/Functions/README.txt

 % 2.
 SpikeTimes nspikes x 1 double in seconds
 % 3.
 SpikePositions = N x 1 double or single in um
 % 4.
 CluterPositions = N x 1 double or single with cliuster identity (integer specifying the unit/cluster of that spike) of each spike
-% (analyzed in internal spike detection) NOTE: for internal spikes, no
+% (analyzed in internal spike detection) NOTE: if no spike clustering for
-% units get analyse.
-Therefore this vector has to be made up of just 1
+% internal spikes, all spikecluster are 1
 % 5.
 TimeSpikeFigure: Figure handle to app.UIaxes_3 Spike Rate over time
 % 6.
 TemplateFigure: Figure handle to app.UIaxes_5 Spike Rate over channel
 % 7.
 Type: "Initial" when plotting for the first time after resetting,